PulkiD/rel_scoring/README.md

     # pytest --cov=src tests/
     ```
 *(Note: Test files were not generated in this session as requested, but this section outlines how to run them once created).*

-## Contributing

-Contributions are welcome!
-Please adhere to the following guidelines:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix (`git checkout -b feature/your-feature-name`).
-3. Make your changes, ensuring code quality and adding tests for new functionality.
-4. Ensure all tests pass (`pytest tests/`).
-5. Commit your changes (`git commit -m 'Add some feature'`).
-6. Push to the branch (`git push origin feature/your-feature-name`).
-7. Open a Pull Request against the `main` branch of the original repository.

-*(Please add more specific guidelines regarding code style, testing requirements, etc., as needed).*

-## License

-This project is licensed under the **MIT License** (or replace with your chosen license).
-See `setup.py` for details or add a `LICENSE` file to the root directory.

 ---